Off-farm Efficiency Program

 - $150 million available for Commonwealth-led direct grants for off-farm water savings projects that do not warrant Basin state involvement.

-Stocktake of off-farm infrastructure projects
+Stocktake of off-farm infrastructure concept proposals

 The following list is provided with the consent of proponents.